 The primary beneficiaries are the clients whose life issues are impacted or complicated by financial issues and who receive financial coaching to help change those outcomes.
 The secondary benefits go to individuals trained as coaches.
 This information will help these staff members become more financially stable and be more able to navigate financial issues in their own lives while also increasing their skill set and tools they have to help their clients succeed.
 Your organization will benefit from the improved knowledge and practice of both staff and clients and will have access to program data (improvements in credit scores, savings rates, etc.) to use toward your own tracking.

 What is the commitment?

 We ask that all Financial Coaches in our first class attend the 3-day training in October, one day in December, and participate in one-on-ones with the Master Coach ad monthly peer-to-peer meetings.
 While we understand that 4 days of training is a challenge for many direct service staff, we believe that the benefits of having a fully-trained Financial Coach (or two) on your organization’s ability to deliver services will outweigh the scheduling challenge.

 There is only a fee to participate in classes, this helps us cover our costs and ensures high-quality instruction.
 Currently, that fee is $100 for the 4-day training ($25 per day).
 There is no charge for program participants beyond the training fees, though there are fees for additional training.

 How do I become a Financial Coach?

-The next opportunity to become a Financial Coach by attending the Intro to Financial Coaching training happening on October 8-10 and December 5th in Barre at Capstone Community Action.
-This introduction is your first step in becoming a financial coach.
-Click here to learn more about this 4-day training or
+The next opportunity to become a Financial Coach by attending the Intro to Financial Coaching training happening in April 2021 virtually!
+This introduction training is your first step in becoming a financial coach.
+Learn more about earn more about the upcoming training.

 If you have more questions about whether the K.E.E.P.
-Financial Coaching is the right thing for you and your organization, contact Carrie Stahler at firstname.lastname@example.org.
+Financial Coaching is the right thing for you and your organization, contact Julia Davis at email@example.com.